Kuuuube/kuuube_keyboard_layout_stuff/README.md

 # Kuuube's keyboad layout stuff

 Scripts and such for using Colemak DHm Wide R4 Edit.
-The only change from Colemak DHm Wide is the number row is not split.
+The changes from Colemak DHm Wide ANSI are:
+- The number row is not split.
+Splitting the number row just seems unnecessary and typing `=` or `+` is much harder with the split.
+- The bottom row goes `ZXCDV` instead of `XCDVZ`.
+This keeps the ctrl+z, ctrl+c, and ctrl+x binds in the same spot while shifting ctrl+v by only one key.

 ## Layout